bl4ck5un/tc-website/content/getstarted.md

 	For an application contract to call function `request()`, it needs to send in the following parameters.

     - `requestType`: the type of the query, for the Town Crier server to process it accordingly.
-    You'll see all the query types Town Crier currently supports in the following.
+    You'll see all the query types and respective formats that Town Crier currently supports on the [Dev page].

     - `callbackAddr`: the address of the application contract to which the response from Town Crier is forwarded.